Policies and procedures for instructors:

 - A student who fails to sit for the final without excuse may be graded ABS by the instructor; an ABS grade converts immediately on the student's grade report to an F.

 - At his or her discretion, an instructor might also privately agree to a student's request for late submission of required work; typically, this results in the instructor submitting a missing grade or a temporary grade on the grade report, with a change of grade submitted later.
 The college discourages such private arrangements:

 - Missing and temporary grades interfere with timely and accurate review of a student's academic progress each semester during the college grade audit at the end of term.

 - Changes of grade based on work submitted after the final examination in the class may obscure a pattern of student underperformance and chronic difficulties, which should be addressed by students in conversations with college and/or departmental advisors.

 - Private arrangements between instructors and students pose potential problems of equity.

-Please refer any student requesting an "I" in your class to the LAS Student Academic Affairs Office in Lincoln Hall Room 2002 (or the Access and Achievement Office, 112 English Building, in the case of Educational Opportunities Program or President’s Award Program students).
+Please refer any student requesting an I in your class to the LAS Student Academic Affairs Office in 2002 Lincoln Hall, or the Access and Achievement Office, also in 2002 Lincoln Hall, in the case of Educational Opportunities Program or President’s Award Program students.